Cethosia cydippe

 Cethosia cydippe, the eastern red lacewing, is a species of butterfly from Australia, New Guinea and nearby islands.
 The Australian subspecies, C. c. chrysippe, is known as the red lacewing butterfly.

 Description

 The imagines have scarlet wings with thick black edges and a diagonal white patch on the forewings.
 The underside is orange with similar white patches and lines of black spots, each with a white outline.
 The wingspan is around 8 cm.

 Ecology and life cycle

 Pale yellow eggs are laid in groups of 50 on the host plant.
-The caterpillars which hatch from those eggs are herbivorous, feeding on vines in the family Passifloraceae, including Adenia heterophylla (lacewing vine) and Hollrungia aurantioides (Queensland passion-fruit).
+The caterpillars which hatch from those eggs are herbivorous, feeding on vines in the family Passifloraceae, including Adenia heterophylla (lacewing vine) and Passiflora aurantioides (Queensland passion-fruit).
 They are black with yellow bands and long black hairs, and form congregations on the host plants.
 The pupae are brown and spiky with black and gold markings, hang from a cremaster and resemble a dead leaf.